1010code/python-webcam-socket-streaming/README.md

 # python-webcam-socket-streaming
-Python OpenCV webcam send sending frames through TCP socket.
+Python OpenCV webcam sending frames through TCP socket.

 ## What is a network Socket?
 - A software structure within a network node